botblock/JavaBotBlockAPI/.github/CONTRIBUTING.md

 ## [Code of Conduct]
 We want to give everyone a chance to contribute to the project.
 So please keep your comments and messages nice.
 Every message that is considered rasist, insulting or similar will be removed.
-If you continue to send those messages you'll be permanently removed from this repository.
+If you continue to send those messages will we permanently remove you from this repository.